PagoPlus/numscriptex/guides/builder.md

 # Builder
-This is a feature that makes possible to build numscripts dynamically within your application.
+This is a feature that makes it possible to build numscripts dynamically within your application.

 ## Usage
 You just need to call `Numscriptex.Builder.build/1` with the metadata necessary to build your numscript.